jeremysee2/jeremysee2.github.io/_drafts/Lichee Tang FPGA/the-15-fpga-with-20-000-luts.md

 However, for a beginner like me, we can wait to sort out those problems later...
 I just want to have a cheap and user-friendly platform to learn Verilog!

+### Toolchain Setup

+To set up the toolchain for this board, you can follow the official tutorial at the [Sipeed wiki](https://tang.sipeed.com/en/getting-started/).
+I'll briefly go through the setup steps:

+1. Download the appropriate copy of [Tang Dynasty IDE from Sipeed](http://dl.sipeed.com/TANG/Primer/IDE)
+2. Download the datasheet for the board and IDE from [here](https://github.com/kprasadvnsi/Anlogic_Doc_English)
+3. For Linux, follow the setup guidelines [here](http://cgoxopx.sinriv.com/psg/2019-8-31:19:28:32) and run the `td -gui` command to open the IDE
+4. For Windows, install using the executable and [set your system time](https://runasdate.en.softonic.com/) to be before 2018, to enable the provided Sipeed license.
+Then, you will be able to run the TD IDE with the ability to synthesise the bitstream
+5. Install the USB drivers [here](https://tang.sipeed.com/en/getting-started/installing-usb-driver/)
+6. Double-check that your setup is valid by [running the Blinky example](https://tang.sipeed.com/en/getting-started/getting-to-blinky/)

+### Tutorial 0: Logic Gates

+To illustrate the differences between an FPGA and an embedded microcontroller, it's good practice to start by coding some logic gates in the FPGA to link some buttons and LEDs.

+### Tutorial 1: Seven Segment Display

+In this tutorial, we will control a seven segment display using the FPGA.
+This will introduce concepts such as `module` where code can be written and reused, a similar paradigm to Object Oriented Programming.

+### References

 For this tutorial I referenced the following sources:

 * [Nandland tutorials](https://github.com/nandland/nandland)